kingbgreen5/book-search/README.md

 =======

 ## Credits
 Starter code heavily used and provided by Bootcamp lessons.
+ChatGPT consulted especially for error message handling.

 ## License